 Carpal tunnel syndrome can lead to symptoms like pins and needles and tenderness in our hands or wrists, and a feeling of weakness in the region.
 You may not be able to grip or grasp objects properly.
-These are symptoms which never disappear for a lot of people.
-Carpal tunnel syndrome can be disabling, because it stops sufferers from being able to use their hands, and the pain can be severe and in some cases, unbearable.
+But what exactly are the causes of carpal tunnel syndrome, and is there a treatment?

 The carpal tunnel is a narrow passageway in the wrist.
-The median nerve, which enervates the hand, runs through it.
-Various actions can narrow it even further, compressing the nerve and stopping it from working efficiently.
+Certain actions can cause it to become even narrower, compressing the median nerve and stopping it from working efficiently.

-Compression of the median nerve causes changes in the hands.
+Compression of the median nerve also causes changes in your hands.
 You might experience numbness and stop being able to move your hand normally.
-You could also experience constant sensations, pins and needles, tingling or a sudden nerve pain.
-There may also be weakness, and you may no longer be able to pick up or grasp objects with your thumb and index finger.
+Pins and needles, tingling, or sudden nerve pain are also common symptoms.
+Lastly, you may be weak here and not be able to pick up grasp objects with your thumb and index finger.

-This occurs because the muscles in the hand that are controlled by your median nerve no longer receive the impulses necessary to be able to work correctly.
-With time, this situation can cause permanent muscle damage and we may significantly lose strength in our hands.
+This happens because the hand muscles controlled by your median nerve no longer receive the impulses they need to function properly.
+Over time, this situation can cause permanent muscle damage and you could significantly lose strength in our hands.

-As mentioned above, the wrist area where the nerve passes through is called the carpal tunnel.
-This tunnel is narrow and any inflammation or thickening in this tunnel can compress or push on the nerve.
-When this happens, it may cause pain, numbness, pins and needles and/or weakness.
-This is what carpal syndrome is.
+As mentioned above, the wrist area the nerve passes through is called the carpal tunnel.
+It’s narrow and any inflammation or thickening in this tunnel can compress or push on the nerve.
+When this happens, it causes pain, numbness, pins and needles and/or weakness–all symptoms of carpal tunnel syndrome.

-It is often thought that continually making the same movement with the hands and wrists causes the condition.
-There’s no reason why this should be the case, though it is recommended that we avoid making mechanical and repetitive movements.
-It is true that using manual tools that vibrate can cause this syndrome.
+One theory is that continually making the same hand and wrist motions is what causes carpal tunnel syndrome.
+That might not be true, but it’s still a good idea to avoid making mechanical, repetitive movements.
+Also, using manual tools that vibrate can cause it.
 For example, workers that use pneumatic drills to break up road surfaces are at risk.

-However, there are some studies that suggest that carpal tunnel syndrome is caused by using a computer, a mouse and performing repetitive movements at work, playing instruments and practicing certain sports.
+Some studies that suggest, as potential causes for carpal tunnel syndrome : using a computer and mouse, performing repetitive movements at work, playing instruments, and practicing certain sports.

 Other factors that may lead to carpal tunnel syndrome include:

-- Repeatedly fracturing the wrist, and arthritis in the wrist
+- Repeatedly fracturing the wrist, or arthritis in the wrist

-- A growth in the wrist, such as a cyst or tumor
+- A growth in the wrist, like a cyst or tumor

 - Rheumatoid arthritis (an autoimmune disease which affects the joints)